kenhowardpdx/kenhowardpdx.github.io/_posts/2013-12-06-getting-started-as-a-front-end-developer.md

 Focus on HTML, CSS and JavaScript.
 Don't bother with the rest until you've mastered these 3 fundamental languages.

 HTML should be written with open and closing tags.
 Example: `<p>` is the opening tag for a paragraph, `</p>` is a closing tag for a paragraph.
 Opening tags start the thing, closing tags end the thing.
+Don't listen when others say "closing tags is so XHTML 1.1".
+Just close your tags.
+You'll sleep well knowing your code is maintainable.

 CSS is CSS is CSS, no matter what version you think you are using.
 If you use something that is declared as CSS3, it will only work in browsers that support it.
 It won't break your website.
+(Curious to know which browsers support a CSS feature?
+Checkout [caniuse.com](http://caniuse.com/))

 JavaScript should never be required for your website to work.
 If your website requires JavaScript, you have failed.
 Hang your head in shame.
+(Business-centered Web Apps Excluded)

 ### Getting Started